piyumathh/GoFishWithPhilosophers/README.md

 3) describes the classes
 4) goes over future steps
-some may find it helpful to read through 2) and 3) in parallel to understand the code easier
+some may find it helpful to read through 2) and 3) in parallel to understand the code easier this file is currently formatted to be read in <> form. (top right)

 1).Go Fish rules
 ----------------